team23/b5/README.md

 # b5 Task Runner

 b5 is the central task runner for all projects of our agency (TEAM23 - www.team23.de).
-It tries so be as simple as possible while empowering you to write your own tasks, extend existing ones and use b5 for all of the everyday project jobs.
+It tries to be as simple as possible while empowering you to write your own tasks, extend existing ones and use b5 for all of the everyday project jobs.

 ## Basic usage and concept